 Connect an air hose to your compressor, ensuring the length is a suitable length so that you can reach your work area.

-Before connect the air hose, wrap the threaded end of the air hose with teflon tape or apply teflon dope, and then thread the hose onto the compressor fitting which is located near the air pressure gauge.
+Before connecting the air hose, wrap the threaded end of the air hose with PTFE tape or apply PTFE dope, and then thread the hose onto the compressor fitting which is located near the air pressure gauge/regulator valve.
 Again, an adjustable wrench will help you securely fasten the hose if it’s not a quick-connect.

-The teflon dope/tape is essential in ensuring the thread between the hose and compressor is air tight.
+The PTFE dope/tape is essential in ensuring the thread between the hose and compressor is air-tight.
 Some compressors may have quick-connect hose fittings that can connect to the air tank.